KittyGiraudel/site/_posts/2017-01-03-looking-back-at-2016.md

 🇩🇪 **December 8th**.
 I left Berlin for another German city for the first time since i moved here last year.
 I visited Munich for a couple of days.
 What a lovely city!

-Last thing I didn’t mention — because that spreaded from March until now — is that I have been coding some Node.js with my mom on a personal project of hers.
+Last thing I didn’t mention—because that spreaded from March until now—is that I have been coding some Node.js with my mom on a personal project of hers.
 She had an initial PHP version last year which I rewrote entirely in Node.js to make it more flexible and structured.
 She took over it and maintains it (mostly) by herself since then.
 HOW FUCKING COOL IS THAT? ✨

 Anyway, that’s still a few things for this year, but that’s without counting all the downs and hard times.
 All in all, 2016 was pretty crappy.
 Let’s hope 2017 gets better.